Volume 3, Issue xi

-Melissa Lomax (she/her) is a freelance illustrator, art teacher and cartoonist, with 20 years of experience in the creative industry.
+Melissa Lomax (she/her) is a freelance illustrator, writer, and cartoonist, with 20 years of experience in the creative industry.
 Some of her clients include American Greetings, Sellers Publishing, Great Arrow Graphics and Highlights for Children.
 Her comic 'Doodle Town' posts on GoComics.com, the largest catalog of syndicated cartoons and comics.
 When she is not in the art studio, she enjoys spending time in nature, drinking really good coffee, and 'everyday adventures' with her husband.
 Pop by her Instagram @melissalomaxart for weekly inspiration!

 Artist and Writer